dAI-SY-Group/DNN-APTV/README.md

 Sources to our paper on using deep learning for particle depth regression in fluids

 ## Dependencies
-Particle regression depends in the following libraries:
+Particle regression depends on the following libraries:
 *   Protobuf 3.0.0
 *   Python-tk
 *   Pillow 1.0